Bonitasoft-Community/Merge-PDF/target/readme.txt

 Inputs :
-pdfName1 / Mandatory / java.lang.String / It is the name of the first BonitaBPM Document in the pool pdfName2 / Mandatory / java.lang.String / It is the name of the second BonitaBPM Document in the pool processInstanceId / Mandatory / java.lang.Long / It is the id of the case
+pdfName1 / Mandatory / java.lang.String / It is the name of the first BonitaBPM Document in the pool pdfName2 / Mandatory / java.lang.String / It is the name of the second BonitaBPM Document in the pool

 Outputs :
 outputPDFStream / org.bonitasoft.engine.bpm.document.DocumentValue / It is the result of the operation for set in BonitaBPM Document